raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ## Requirements

 * Bitcoin
-* nginx
+* Nginx
-* Either over 200GB of free storage for fulcrum database and backup - or 100GB of free space on raspibolt device and another on different backup disk
+* Little over 100GB of free storage for database and the same amount for backup (same or different disk)

 ---